grafana/k6-docs/src/data/markdown/translated-guides/en/01 Get started/03 Running k6.md

 Code in the init context defines functions and configures the test options (like `duration`).

-Every test also has a `default` function.
+Every test also has a `default` function, which defines the VU logic.
-This function defines the logic for your VUs.

 <CodeGroup labels={[]}>